 5. Hollywood Star Cars Museum

 If you’re a fan of cars, celebrities, TV, or movies (or all of those things), then the Hollywood Star Cars Museum is a must.
-Located along the Gatlinburg Parkway (U.S. Route 441 and State Route 448), it’s home to a large collection of iconic cars from movies and TV.
+It is located along the Gatlinburg Parkway (U.S. Route 441 and State Route 448) and’s home to a large collection of iconic cars from movies and TV.

 Check out the DeLorean of Back to the Future fame, several from The Fast and the Furious, Eleanor from Gone in 60 Seconds, the 1977 Trans Am from Smokey and the Bandit, and the Dukes of Hazzard’s General Lee.